gobeyondidentity/developer-docs/versioned_docs/version-v0/sdks/web/web-authenticator.md

 ## User Registration

-To register new users for use with the platform authenticator you will need to create a self-service sign-up flow using the [API](ref:createuser) or provision users manually via the admin console for testing purposes.
+To register new users for use with the platform authenticator, provision users using the [API](ref:createuser) or via the admin console for testing purposes.

-We have provided some guidance on how we recommended creating a self service sign-up flow with Beyond Identity's APIs.
-You can follow the [User Sign-Up flow](../../integration-guides/user-sign-up-flow.md) guide or take a look at the [Create User](ref:createuser) endpoint.

-You can see an example self-service registration flow on the [Live Demo Application](https://www.solemate.me) we have provided.

 ### Tenant Configuration